 VIDEOS – UNLAWFUL PRESENCE

-- I-601A Provisional Unlawful Presence Waiver The new Provisional Unlawful Presence Waiver (I-601A) allows eligible immediate relatives of U.S. citizens to apply for a waiver while in the U.S. before going to their home countries for their green card interviews.
+- I-601A Provisional Unlawful Presence Waivers – The Provisional Unlawful Presence Waiver (I-601A) allows certain persons to apply for waivers of unlawful presence in the US before going to their home countries for their green card interviews.

 GENERAL INFORMATION – UNLAWFUL PRESENCE